Young Horse Raising

 (Quaterback-Dream of Glory)

 2008 Oldenburg colt, formerly owned by Michelle and Chris Coursin and bred by Judy Yancey, was undefeated in his debut show season and topped off the year by winning the Grand Championship at Devon in 2009.

-2008 Hanoverian filly owned by Hilltop Farm, was the inaugural Foal Champion, Reserve Champion Filly, and USDF East Coast Filly Final Champion at Devon in 2008.
+2008 Hanoverian filly owned by Hilltop Farm, and sired by Contucci out of the mare Hilltop Cha Cha (by Cordoba), was the inaugural Foal Champion, Reserve Champion Filly, and USDF East Coast Filly Final Champion at Devon in 2008.